GENERAL RULES AND GUIDELINES

 - Student(s) are in official dress.

 The first place award will be presented Thursday, Oct.
-25, at 3:30 p.m.
+31, at 3:30 p.m. in the winning chapter’s booth.
 The banner will be presented by National FFA staff.
 The first place FFA chapter will also receive $100 in gift cards to the National FFA Megastore.
 The decisions of the judges are final.

 Hall of States booths must be staffed by student(s) during judging (Wednesday 1 p.m. – 4 p.m.) to be considered for the Hall of States award.
 Hall of States booths should be staffed at all other times during the hours the National FFA Expo is open.